 (d) Registry Operator of a “Generic String” TLD may not impose eligibility criteria for registering names in the TLD that limit registrations exclusively to a single person or entity and/or that person’s or entity’s “Affiliates” (as defined in Section 2.9(c)).
 “Generic String” means a string consisting of a word or term that denominates or describes a general class of goods, services, groups, organizations or things, as opposed to distinguishing a specific brand of goods, services, groups, organizations or things from those of others.

+(e) Registry Operator shall not engage in the following fraudulent or deceptive business practices in performing any Critical Function as identified in Section 6 of Specification 10) under this Agreement for the TLD:

+i.
+Making false or misleading statements about a Critical Function and the false or misleading statement is material;

+ii.
+Implementing any Critical Function within the TLD with the effect of circumventing requirements under this Agreement or Consensus Policy or Temporary Policy;

+iii.
+Using deceptive advertising or marketing practices concerning the performance of Critical Functions; or

+iv.
+Any other fraudulent or deceptive conduct that ICANN determines in its discretion based on sufficient evidence is a threat to the Security and Stability of Registry Services, Critical Functions, the Internet, or the DNS.

+A report filed by a Reporter (as defined in the PICDRP) pursuant to the PICDRP regarding this Section 3(e) of Specification 11 alleging actual harm as a result of noncompliance with this Section 3(e) of Specification 11 shall not fail the preliminary review under the PICDRP solely because the Reporter does not claim that it has been personally harmed.

 Applicant Support Program TLDs